 Master of Taxation

 The Master of Taxation program admits students for the fall (August) semester only.

 Yes, many of our students work full-time while enrolled in the Master of Taxation program.
-Our classes begin at 4:30 p.m. and 7:15 p.m. and do not interfere with the work day.
+Our classes are offered fully online and do not interfere with the workday.

 Students must complete 30 credit hours with a 3.0 GPA or higher to graduate.